antononcube/RakuForPrediction-book/Articles/DSL-Bulgarian.md

 3. Make a *"solid"* implementation of Data Wrangling DSL translations from English into Julia, Python, R, Raku, and WL; see [AAp5].

-4. Make a comprehensive translator with Web service.
+4. Make a comprehensive translator with a Web service.

    - The Web service ["DSL Evaluations Interface"](https://antononcube.shinyapps.io/DSL-evaluations/) is based on [Cro](https://cro.services).
 See [AA1, AAv1].